ChrisKurz/MCUboot/doc/NCSv2.9.0_SerialRecovery.md

     |--- sysbuild<br>
     |--- |--- mcuboot.conf

+#### Enable MCUboot ####

+4) MCUboot is added to the project by adding the file sysbuild.conf to the project folder (this is the folder where CMakeLists.txt file is located).
+Add following lines to the sysbuild.conf file:

+	<sup>_sysbuild.conf_</sup>

+       # Enable MCUboot
+       SB_CONFIG_BOOTLOADER_MCUBOOT=y

+5) MCUboot's default setting is to use swap mode.
+This means that one slot is used for executing the application and a second slot is used to for storing the upgrade image.
+Since the serial recovery is not using a two-slot approache, we can configure MCUboot to work only with a single slot.

+	<sup>_sysbuild.conf_</sup>

+       # Configure bootloader to use only one slot
+       SB_CONFIG_MCUBOOT_MODE_SINGLE_APP=y

+#### Enable MCUboot Logging ####

-4) This step can be skipped, because the logging within MCUboot is activated by default.
+6) This step can be skipped, because the logging within MCUboot is activated by default.
 In case a custom board definition was used for your project. you should ensure that MCUboot logging is enabled.

 	<sup>_sysbuild/mcuboot.conf_</sup>